541 Residential Life and Housing Policy

 4. Semester fee refunds.
 No refund will be made other than under the following conditions:

-a Refund of semester fees will be made on a prorated weekly calendar basis if student is forced to withdraw from the University for a medical reason(s) which must be confirmed in writing by a licensed physician and deemed acceptable at the discretion of University and, due to withdrawal from the University, must cease to occupy assigned living space.
+a Refund of semester fees will be made on a prorated weekly calendar basis if the student is forced to withdraw from the University for a medical reason(s) which must be confirmed in writing by a licensed healthcare professional deemed acceptable at the discretion of University and, due to withdrawal from the University, must cease to occupy assigned living space.

 d.
 A full refund of housing fees will be made in the event of student's death.

 e.
 Withdrawals for other reasons will be subject to University’s fee adjustment period as outlined in the registration guide.